-Persons who control Members can be held responsible for fiduciary duty breaches of the Members.581 A legal claim exists in some jurisdictions for aiding and abetting a breach of fiduciary duty, whether arising under statute, contract, common law or otherwise.582
+Persons who control Members can be held responsible for fiduciary duty breaches of the Members.
+A legal claim exists for aiding and abetting a breach of fiduciary duty, whether arising under statute, contract, common law or otherwise.

 The Tex.
-LLC Stats., which are based on TBCA article 2.35-1, provide that, unless the articles of organization, certificate of formation, Regulations or Company Agreement provide otherwise, a transaction between an LLC and one or more of its Managers or officers, or between an LLC and any other LLC or other entity in which one or more of its Managers or officers are Managers, directors or officers or have a financial interest, shall be valid notwithstanding the fact that the Manager or officer is present or participates in the meeting of Managers which authorizes the transaction or the Manager's votes are counted for such purpose, if any of the following is satisfied:
+LLC Stats., which are based on TBCA § 2.35-1, provide that, unless the articles, certificate of formation, Regulations, or Company Agreement provides otherwise, a transaction between an LLC and one or more of its Managers or officers, or between an LLC and any other LLC or other entity in which one or more of its Managers or officers are Managers, directors or officers or have a financial interest, shall be valid notwithstanding the fact that the Manager or officer is present or participates in the meeting of Managers which authorizes the transaction or the Manager's votes are counted for such purpose, if any of the following is satisfied:

-(i) The material facts as to the transaction and interest are disclosed or known to the governing authority, and the governing authority in good faith authorizes the transaction by the affirmative vote of a majority of the disinterested Managers or Members (as appropriate) even though the disinterested Managers or Members are less than a quorum; or
+- (i) The material facts as to the transaction and interest are disclosed or known to the governing authority, and the governing authority in good faith authorizes the transaction by the affirmative vote of a majority of the disinterested Managers or Members (as appropriate) even though the disinterested Managers or Members are less than a quorum; or - (ii) The material facts as to the transaction and interest are disclosed or known to the Members entitled to vote thereon, and the transaction is approved in good faith by a vote of the Members; or - (iii) The transaction is fair to the LLC as of the time it is authorized, approved or ratified by the Managers or Members.
+465